Inschato/DiversityViewer/README.md

-Diversity Mod Seed Viewer v0.4
+Diversity Mod Seed Viewer v0.5
 =========================
 Created by Inschato, with thanks to DuneAught, Sillypears, and Zamiel.

-For use with the Diversity Mod (v2.0) by Zamiel, InvaderTim, and DuneAught
+For use with the Diversity Mod (v3.2.0) maintained by Zamiel

-Which can be found at: https://github.com/Zamiell/diversitymod
+Which can be found at: https://github.com/Zamiell/isaac-racing-mods

 Feature List